 </script>

-The code samples above show only the most common use cases (page views and button clicks).
-If you want to track other types of custom events, such as form submissions, video plays, or scroll depth, refer to the Mixpanel JavaScript SDK documentation.
-It includes a complete list of methods, properties, and advanced event-tracking patterns.
+The examples above cover the most common use cases.
+To track other event types such as form submissions, video plays, or scroll depth, refer to the Mixpanel JavaScript SDK documentation for a complete list of methods and advanced tracking patterns.

 Verify the configuration